Nived1007/Hosptality-Power-BI-Dashboard/README.md

     - Average Rating

 2. **Create a Dashboard:**
     - Develop a Power BI Dashboard based on the provided mock-up from stakeholders.
+You can access the live dashboard [here](https://app.powerbi.com/view?r=eyJrIjoiODk5YzAwZDMtYTIwNC00NzBmLTk4M2ItNzFlYmVhMDMwOGU5IiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9).

 3. **Generate Relevant Insights:**
     - Identify and present insights not covered in the metric list or mock-up dashboard.